jaho1986/InterviewQuestions/SOLIDPrinciples.md

 ## O — Open/Closed Principle (OCP)

-> *"Software entities should be open for extension, but closed for modification."*
+This principle states that "Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification" which means you should be able to extend a class behavior, without modifying it.

-You should be able to **add new behavior** without changing existing code.
-Use abstraction (interfaces/abstract classes) to achieve this.

 ### ❌ Wrong
 ```java